BlockchainCommons/Research/Investigation/Files.md

 ### SSKR Share Files

+See above for SSKRs for a seed exported as a group.
 If SSKR shares are instead exported to individual files, per share, the format is:

 `Seed Id - [Group # _ Share #] - Checksum Words - Type - Format.filetype`

-* **Seed ID** — The first 7 digits of the SHA256 digest of the object.
+* **Seed ID** — The first 7 digits of the SHA256 digest of the seed.
-* **Group #** — Number of Share Group (usually "group1").
+* **Group #** — The "group" plus the number of the share group (usually "group1").
 * **Share #** — Share number "of" total shares in group.
-* **Checksum Words** — Bytewords for the final four words, which are checksums in the SSKR share.
+* **Checksum Words** — Bytewords of the final four words in the share, which are checksums.
 Space separated.
 * **Type** — The type of object, in this case "SSKR" for the shares of a Seed.
 * **Format** — Output format, including ""ByteWords" or "UR".
 Note that URs can be encoded as plain text (with a ".txt" suffix) or a QR code (with a ".jpg" suffix.